letsdoit-go/guru/README.md

 ## Hardware Event Types

-The Pin Proxy server can emit four types of hardware events, all delivered via the `UiEvent`:
+The Sensei server can emit four types of hardware events, all delivered via the `UiEvent`:

 ### AnalogEvent
 Continuous value from pots, faders, expression pedals.